 How Do Grow Lights Work?

 Grow lights emit high-intensity artificial light to simulate sunlight for hydroponic plants.
 Grow lights are designed with different spectrums and intensities, which you can adjust according to the needs of your plants.
-Grow lights provide an environment where photosynthesis occurs at maximum efficiency so that plant growth rates remain constant and yields are improved.
+Hydroponic lights provide an environment where photosynthesis occurs at maximum efficiency so that plant growth rates remain constant and yields are improved.

 - Kelvins are used to measure the color temperature of a light source.
 A higher Kelvin rating means a whiter, cooler light, while a lower rating means a warmer, yellower light.
-You'll want to choose a grow light with a Kelvin rating that matches the type of plants you're growing.
+You’ll want to choose a hydroponic light with a Kelvin rating that matches the type of plants you’re growing.

 The majority of grow lights give full-spectrum light.
 Plants utilize the vast majority of the blue (“cool”) and red (“warm”) spectrum’s radiation.
 Blue light promotes vegetative development (foliage and roots), while red light promotes flower and fruit production.